List of Breaking Bad episodes

-Breaking Bad is an American television drama series created by Vince Gilligan, which premiered in 2008 on the cable network AMC.
-The story is about Walter White (Bryan Cranston), a 50-year-old high school chemistry teacher in Albuquerque, New Mexico.
+Breaking Bad is an American television drama series created by Vince Gilligan for the cable network AMC.
+The series follows Walter White (Bryan Cranston), a 50-year-old high school chemistry teacher in Albuquerque, New Mexico.
 After White is diagnosed with terminal lung cancer, he uses his chemistry expertise to cook crystal meth, assisted by his former student Jesse Pinkman (Aaron Paul), to secure his family's (played by Anna Gunn and RJ Mitte) inheritance before he dies.